xsf/xmpp.org/content/blog/2022-06-21-On-Boarding-Experience-PawBud.md

 ### For those of you who could not make it to GSoC with any organization including XSF

 Remember, open source is not GSoC.
 I would honestly still contribute to various organizations, had I not gotten selected to GSoC, because it's fun!
 Imagine writing code that is used by potentially millions of users daily.
 All those late-night hotfixes and mistakes that you do, do become good memories and of course, you get to learn a lot.
-The open-source community is so friendly, that I have yet to see organizations that have core contributors who do not support newcomers.
+The open source community is so friendly, that I have yet to see organizations that have core contributors who do not support newcomers.

 GSoC should be a side goal in my opinion.
 If you get selected, that's good for you.
 If you don't get selected, you haven't lost anything, you simply gain knowledge and contributions.